PoPGRI/GRAIC22-Benchmarks/README.md

 ## Reproducing the race results

+Follow the instructions on [this page](run_experiments.md) for reproducing the race results.
-**Note** that there are several sources of nondeterminism in the GRAIC/CARLA simulation framework.
-The results you obtain may differ from our logs.
+**Note** Because of the nondeterminism in the GRAIC/CARLA simulation framework, your results  may differ from the logs in this repository.

 ## Citing GRAIC-22 Benchmarks